negewonaruto-ui/RYZEN-v2-AI-Aimbot-/README.md

 Deactivate Tracking: Release the Right Mouse Button.

 Quit Program: Ensure the visual tracker window is in focus, then press the q key to safely exit the script.

+NOTE: MAKE SURE YOU ARE USING CLOUD GAMING BECAUSE THIS AIMBOT IS DETECTABLE